-For the purpose of investment and taxation, Indian citizens are classified based on their residential status as Resident Indians, Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs).
-Unlike other investment vehicles, mutual fund investments can be made by NRIs without any special approval from RBI or any other governing body.
+For investment and taxation purposes, Indian citizens are classified based on their residential status as Resident Indians, Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs).
+Unlike other investment vehicles, mutual fund investments can be made by NRIs without any special approval from the Reserve Bank of India (RBI) or any other governing body.
 These investments made by NRIs can be repatriable or non-repatriable in nature.

-When an Indian citizen or a Person of Indian origin residing in a different country makes an investment, the funds can be remitted from abroad or sourced from local account.
-For all investments in mutual funds made through the money remitted from abroad, the redemption proceeds can be remitted back to the originating account (NRE or FCNR) and can be repatriated.
-Such investments are called Repatriable investments.
+When an Indian citizen or a Person of Indian origin residing in different country invests, the funds can be remitted from abroad or sourced from a local account.
+All mutual fund investments made through foreign sources, the redemption proceeds can be remitted to the originating account (NRE or FCNR) and may be repatriated.
+This kind of investments is referred to as repatriable investments.

-On the other hand, investments made in mutual funds made through the money sourced from an NRO account cannot be repatriated.
+On the other hand, investments made in mutual funds secured through the money sourced from an NRO account cannot be repatriated.
 Such investments are called non-repatriable investments.

 Repatriation of the earnings made on mutual funds in India by NRIs is possible provided the funds for investment are remitted from overseas.
-The net income or capital gains (post tax) arising out of the investment can be repatriated.
-Even in case of non-repatriable investments, the dividend arising out of such investment can be repatriated.
+The net income or capital gains (post-tax) arising out of the investment can be repatriated.
+Even in the case of non-repatriable investments, the dividend arising out of such investment can be repatriated.